 The project sought to reflect the fragmented nature of knowledge afforded by the tunnels in their dilapidated state, whilst at the level of process, to develop strategies for facilitating a creative response to the apparently intractable tunnel environment.
 The project departed from typical film industry production practices in various ways: there was no script; the performances were devised; the production was structured around a concept outline; the conception of the project owed a great deal to site-specific installation practice; sound design was conceived as an integral part of the film directing process.

-The researchers have written about the project – its development, contexts, aesthetics, and methods – in academic articles which are either published or forthcoming.
+The researchers have written about the development, contexts, aesthetics, and methods of the project in academic articles:

 Christopher Brown & Andrew Knight-Hill, 2019.
 ‘Stories of a ruined space: filmic and sonic approaches to practice-as-research’, in Media Practice and Education (Volume 19, Issue 3).
 Special issue by the Filmmaking Research Network: ‘Filmmaking in the Academy’.
 The article explored how the project sought to reconfigure the relationship between film and sound practice.
 CLICK HERE to access.